Generalized Kummer surfaces over finite fields: Preliminaries

-A contradiction. \item There is a homomorphism of $\HH_p$ to $M(2,L)$ if and only if there is a homomorphism in the opposite direction of the centralizers of these algebras in $M(4,\QQ)$, i.e., $L\to\HH_p$.
-According to Theorems~\ref{trivial_inv} and~\ref{trivial_H}, the last homomorphism exists if and only if $p$ is not split in $L$. \end{enumerate} \end{proof}
+A contradiction. \item There is a homomorphism of $\HH_p$ to $M(2,L)$ if and only if there is a homomorphism in the opposite direction of the centralizers of these algebras in $M(4,\QQ)$, that is, $L\to\HH_p$.
+According to Theorems~\ref{trivial_inv} and~\ref{trivial_H}, the last homomorphism exists if and only if $p$ does not split in $L$. \end{enumerate} \end{proof}